tal-moshayov/step-heroku-deploy/README.md

 - Major refactor:
 - Only install toolbelt if needed (currently only required for running a command).
 - Fix security issue, where the host key was ignored.
-- step.sh now uses functions.
+- run.sh now uses functions.

 ## 1.0.14